cloudflare/mitm.watch/README.md

     make caddy
     sudo ./caddy -type flashsocketpolicy -conf Caddyfile.flashsocketpolicy

+(Alternatively, set the FlashListenAddress option which makes the reporter daemon responsible for granting Flash socket access.)

 To test, visit https://localhost:4433/ and open the Console tab in the Developer Tools (tested with Chrome).
 Grant permission to use Flash and watch the logs.